 Being accused of sexual assault can be an overwhelming and stressful experience.
 You may be unsure where to turn for help or how to avoid the harsh consequences that likely will accompany a conviction, including mandatory sex offender registration.
 A Boca Raton sexual assault Lawyer may be your best weapon to fight back against these serious criminal charges.

 If you are convicted of sexual assault or another sex offense, your reputation may suffer irreparable damage.
 You may no longer be able to work in your industry or in jobs that involve children.
-A criminal Attorney can be crucial to effectively defending you from the charges in this situation.
+Thankfully, a hardworking sex crimes attorney can be crucial to effectively defending you from the charges in this situation.

 Under Fla.
 Stat. § 794.11, the criminal offense of sexual battery encompasses crimes that may constitute assault or battery.
 This statute provides that sexual battery occurs when individuals carry out any oral, anal, or vaginal penetration or engage in the joining of sexual organs.
 Anal or vaginal penetration using any object also qualifies as sexual battery under state law.